This post was updated on 26th June 2019

 Unless you are staying in Sentosa, easiest of these is the Sentosa Station at Vivocity.
 Vivocity is the mall located along with the Harbourfront MRT.
 So reach Harbourfront MRT, follow directions to go to Level 3 of Vivocity.
 Ticket counters are right there.
 If you reach Sentosa before 9:00 am, ticket counters are at many places as you can see in the list.

 There are many ways to reach Sentosa/ USS:

 By Sentosa Express Monorail: This is one of the fastest mode to reach Sentosa from Vivocity.
 The monorail that takes one to Sentosa is called Sentosa Express.
 It runs from Vivocity and has 3 stations: Waterfront, Imbiah and Beach station.
 There is a ticket of 4 SGD to board Sentosa Express.
 This can be paid via EZ link or tickets are available at the Vivocity ticket counters.
-This is again a similar green looking pass; so don’t get confused.
 If you are leaving Sentosa by monorail; there are no charges.
 So if you only want to get for an experience; come back free on Sentosa Express.

 By Bus (RWS8): This is the cheapest way (other than walking) to reach Sentosa.
-Board at bus stops outside VivoCity, Merrill Lynch HarbourFront and before Seah Im Road.
+Board at bus stops outside VivoCity, Merrill Lynch (Bus Stop no. 14141), HarbourFront and before Seah Im Road.
 Flat fare of S$1.00 applies when entering the Resort.
 Exiting the Resort using the RWS8 bus is free.
 RWS8 drops you at Waterfront bus depot.